redhat-cop/rhel-edge-automation-arch/README.md

 Each chart in the `charts/` directory has a default values file.
 These values can be overwritten using the same pattern shown above in _Disabling Components_.

-For example, to enable processor emulation for OpenShift Virtualization set `useEmulation: true` in the chart's values file.
+For example, to enable processor emulation for OpenShift Virtualization, set `useEmulation: true` in the chart's values file.
 Store the following file in `local/cnv-processor-emulation.yaml`:

 ```yaml
 ---